nuagenetworks/nuage-metroae/README.md

     > `pip install netaddr`
 1. Install ipaddress and its dependencies on the Ansible host.
     > `pip install ipaddress`
+1. Install PyYaml and its dependencies on the Ansible host.
+    > `pip install pyyaml`
 1. Install Python pexpect module
     > `pip install pexpect`
 1. Install VSPK Python module